 The list of games will show up right after.

-Anyway, this console can do more than just playing video games.
-It has a good deal of other features, such as calculator, recorder, e-book, and camera.
+Anyway, this console can do more than just play video games.
+It has a good deal of other features, such as a calculator, recorder, e-book, and camera.

 This is another handheld you can consider to play GBA games.
 It’s packed with the classics.